WOD: The CrossFit workouts

 This option used to be reserved only for a few, nowadays many people train at home.
 Depending on the space available, you can have more or less material and more or less creativity.

-If you don't have equipment I recommend you can also train.
+You can still train if you don't have equipment.
 Here are some examples:

 5 Rounds of: